UKVeteran/Mechanical-Ventilation-Prediction/README.md

 |BiGRU      |      Swish   |  0.237   |

 # Our Model: BiLSTM
-Bidirectional LSTM (BiLSTM) is a recurrent neural network used primarily on natural language processing.
-Unlike the simple LSTM, the input flows in both directions, and it iss capable of utilizing information from both sides.
+Bidirectional LSTM (BiLSTM) is a recurrent neural network is a sequence processing model that consists of two LSTMs: one taking the input in a forward direction, and the other in a backwards direction.
+BiLSTMs effectively increase the amount of information available to the network, improving the context available to the algorithm.